Search

 Using Hetzner Object Storage as Terraform S3 backend

-2min read engineering devops
+1min read engineering devops automation

 Hetzner’s Object Storage is an S3-compatible service, meaning it can be used for configuring Terraform backends with.